|

 editor of a Berlin city magazine quotes the Irish-American entertainer Gayle

-right here in Berlin’s former Jewish quarter one can get bagels, a typical
+here in Berlin’s former Jewish quarter one can get bagels, a typical Jewish

-Jewish bread that you find everywhere in New York, well, that’s almost a
+bread that you find everywhere in New York, well, that’s almost a sign of

-sign of healing".
-Just after the completion of the Jewish Museum building in
+healing".
+Just after the completion of the Jewish Museum building in Berlin, a

-Berlin, a renowned local daily paper gave voice to the hope that the
+renowned local daily paper gave voice to the hope that the building would have

 It used to take great effort to participate in Jewish culture: one first